 This post contains affiliate links.
 I make a commission from sales.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, read my disclosure policy.

-Garlic mashed cauliflower is a made from scratch healthy side dish to accompany any meal.
-Garlic and herbs give this dish a pop of flavor.
+Garlic and herb mashed cauliflower is a made from scratch healthy side dish to accompany any meal.
+The garlic and herbs give this dish a pop of flavor.

 This year I plan on bringing this to the Thanksgiving table, especially with the heavier dishes that typically accompany Thanksgiving dinner.